knocklabs/docs/pages/send-and-manage-data/multi-tenancy.md

 ```

 By providing the `tenant` property here, we're letting Knock know that the notifications produced
-in the `notify` call belong to a particular tenant and that when we're showing the feed to our customers
-that we **only** want to see the feed that's related to that tenant.
+in the `notify` call belong to a particular tenant and that when we're showing the feed to our customers we **only** want to see the feed that's related to that tenant.

 Under the hood Knock will ensure that the badge counts you receive for the feed will be relevant
-only to the active workspace, and no real-time notifications will be received for any messages
+only to the active workspace, and that no real-time notifications will be received for any messages
 that aren't relevant to the user.

 ## Different preferences per tenant

-An advanced (and somewhat uncommon) use-case within Knock is also managing different sets of preferences
+Another advanced (and somewhat uncommon) tenancy use case is managing different sets of preferences
-per user, tenant pair.
-That is that a user might have different preferences configured for "Acme Fish Co."
+for each user-tenant pair.
+That is, a user may have different preferences configured for "Acme Fish Co."
-than they do for "Bell's Bagels", two hypothetical workspaces within our hypothetical document collaboration app,
+than they do for "Bell's Bagels", two hypothetical workspaces within our example collaboration app,
 Collaborato.

 If this is a use-case that you're looking to support with Knock, please [get in touch with us](mailto:support@knock.app) and